 Why should You Use Lacto Calamine?

 Lacto calamine comes with multiple benefits.
 This lotion nourishes the skin, soothes skin irritations, sun damage and certain skin conditions like eczema.
 It contains natural anti-microbial that prevents acne and reduces acne bumps.
 It also speeds up the process of wound healing and soothes insect bite rashes.

-This Lacto Calamine and Aloe Vera remedy will work best on people with frequent acne breakouts.
+Here is a simple Lacto Calamine and Aloe Vera remedy that will work best on people with frequent acne breakouts.
 It helps to reduce itchiness, skin irritation and redness caused by active acne.
 This is also a skin relief pack for photosensitivity which soothes redness and burning sensation caused by sun exposure.

 How to Prepare: You can easily prepare this pack within a few seconds.
 Take equal amounts of Lacto Calamine and Aloe Vera Gel.
 Mix together and that’s it!
 Apply this on the affected skin in a thick layer.
 Let it sit for 10-15 minutes.
 You can wash it off with plain water or leave it like your regular moisturizer.

 2. Lacto Calamine Lotion For Itching

 With this simple remedy, Lacto Calamine can be a wonderful skin soother for itching and irritated skin.
 In the case of waxing, It not only removes unwanted hair but also exfoliates the top layer of our skin.
 It makes our skin super sensitive.
 Lacto Calamine and rose water provide an instant skin calming effect.
 It makes the slight burning; itchy feeling and redness from waxing go away quickly.
 This combination is also effective in minor rashes and insect bites.